iPEAR: Iterative Pyramid Estimation with Attention and Residuals for Deformable Medical Image Registration: Experimental Results

-Figure~\ref{fig:5} visualizes the registration results on the Mindboggle and LPBA datasets.
-Performance differences among models are more noticeable in the three structural regions of the brain images, highlighted by red, yellow, and blue boxes.
-These visualizations further demonstrate that the moving images, after being warped by the deformation fields produced by TCIP, align more closely with fixed images.
+Figure~\ref{fig:5} and Appendix~\ref{appendix-vis} visualize the registration results on the Mindboggle and LPBA datasets, respectively.
+On Mindboggle, performance differences among models are more noticeable in the two structural regions of the brain images, highlighted using the red and yellow boxes.
+These visualizations further demonstrate that the moving images, after being warped by the deformation fields produced by iPEAR, align more closely with fixed images.
 Additionally, we perform quantitative analyses of specific regions in the left and right hemispheres to further illustrate variations in anatomical structure registration performance across different models.
-The results, as presented in Appendix~C, further demonstrate the advantages of TCIP.
+The results, as presented in Appendix~\ref{appendix-quan}, further demonstrate the superior performance of iPEAR.